startripleai/vortical-quantum-gravity/Technical_Specification.md

 A galactic disk constitutes a high-density 2D manifold embedded within a 3D vacuum baseline.
 This configuration induces a precipitous vertical gradient in Lattice Stress ($X$) along the z-axis:

-- The Mid-plane (Saturation Regime): The concentration of baryonic mass "clogs" the discrete nodes, triggering a Suppression Factor ($S \approx 4.46$) (p.
-1).
+- The Mid-plane (Saturation Regime): The concentration of baryonic mass "clogs" the discrete nodes, triggering a Suppression Factor ($S \approx 4.46$).
 This effectively damps the local gravitational coupling efficiency toward the terrestrial baseline ($G_0$).
-- The Vertical Fringes (Restoration Regime): As the density ($\rho$) attenuates along the z-axis, the lattice undergoes structural relaxation (p.
-1).
+- The Vertical Fringes (Restoration Regime): As the density ($\rho$) attenuates along the z-axis, the lattice undergoes structural relaxation.
 The manifold "un-damps," and gravitational efficiency asymptotically recovers toward its unsuppressed vacuum potential ($G_{max} \approx 5.46G_0$).

 ## 1.3 The Self-Regulating Feedback Loop